transdigiware/blockchain/vscode-extension.md

 ### Adding wallets and users
 {: #develop-vscode-add-a-wallet}

-Use the steps below to create a new wallet by using a certificate and private key:
+Use the following steps to create a new wallet by using a certificate and private key:

 1. Hover your mouse over the **Fabric Wallets** pane and click **+**.
 2. Choose to **Create a new wallet and add an identity** from the options.
 Provide a name for your wallet and your identity.